Vito Corleone: Portrayals and influences

 In The Godfather, Don Vito Corleone was portrayed by Marlon Brando.
 He was portrayed as a boy by Oreste Baldini and as a younger man in The Godfather Part II by Robert De Niro.
-Brando and De Niro’s performances won Academy Awards — Best Actor for Brando, Best Supporting Actor for De Niro.
+Brando and De Niro's performances won Academy Awards — Best Actor for Brando, Best Supporting Actor for De Niro.
 Brando declined his Oscar.
 He sent Sacheen Littlefeather to accept the award on his behalf, who said Brando declined it because of "the treatment of American Indians today by the film industry ... and also with recent happenings at Wounded Knee."

 Marlon Brando envisaged the character to have bulldog-like jowls (hanging cheeks).
 In his auditions, he stuffed Kleenex tissues between his lower lips and teeth to create this appearance, which were replaced by a custom-made "plumper" oral prosthetic during filming.

-For 48 years, Vito Corleone was the only role in history to have two Academy Awards won for playing it.
+For 47 years, Vito Corleone was the only role in history to have two Academy Awards won for playing it.
 This record was finally matched by Joaquin Phoenix winning the 2019 Best Actor Award for the role of The Joker in the film Joker, following Heath Ledger's win for Best Supporting Actor of 2008 for The Dark Knight.
+Since then, the role of Anita in West Side Story has also matched this feat by winning multiple Oscars for Best Supporting Actress, the first for Rita Moreno in 1961 and then for Ariana DeBose in 2021.

 Premiere Magazine listed Vito Corleone as the greatest film character in history.
 He was also selected as the 53rd greatest film character by Empire.

-Star Wars character Marlo the Hutt was inspired by Marlon Brando's portrayal of Vito Corleone, appearing among the Hutt Council in Star Wars: The Clone Wars.
+Star Wars character Marlo was inspired by Marlon Brando's portrayal of Vito Corleone, appearing among the Hutt Council in Star Wars: The Clone Wars.